NuGet/NuGetDocs/site/Docs/Workflows/Using-NuGet-without-committing-packages.markdown

 In the restore scenario, NuGet will grab the exact version when restoring a package.
 It will not perform any upgrades.

+## Mono
+On mono you can run `xbuild` on the project file or on your solution and it should successfully restore packages for any project that has package restore enabled.